E4S

 ADUin = LO

-Finally, modify your loop to modulate the LED brightness with a smooth sine function with a period of about 5 seconds, similar to the glowing logo on some laptops.
-To accomplish this, you will need to replace the sawtooth ramp of ADUin with a sinusoidal variation of ADUin between the limits of LO and HI.
-Python has a sine function you can use, but you need to import math to access it.
-Note that the python trig functions all expect their input angles in radians.
+Finally, modify your loop to modulate the LED brightness with a smooth sine function with a period of 5 seconds.
+To accomplish this, you will need to replace the sawtooth ramp of ADUin with a sinusoidal variation of ADUin between the limits of LO and HI, i.e. \(y(t) = y_0 + \Delta y \sin(2\pi t / T)\) with $y_0 - \Delta_y$ equal to LO, $y_0 + \Delta_y$ equal to HI, and $T = 5$ seconds.

 Photon Control